Skip Navigation

 NEA Members rally Red For Ed at the RA

-The Public Service Freedom to Negotiate Act (PSFNA) would provide public sector workers the right to join a labor union and to bargain collectively for fair wages, workplace safety and access to healthcare and retirement security.
+NEA fights for legislation ensuring all workers—both in the public and private sectors—the right to join a labor union and to bargain collectively for fair wages, workplace safety, and access to healthcare and retirement security.

 Educators’ working conditions are students’ learning conditions; good working conditions for educators promote student learning and engagement.
 When educators come together to negotiate a fair contract with their employers, they can set limits on class size and address health and safety issues.